-Sambal is a type of hot sauce or paste which serves as a condiment.
-It is a generic term used for a spicy condiment used countries in the Southeast Asian region.
-Chilli is the main ingredient in sambal.
+Sambal is a type of spicy sauce or paste where chilli is the main ingredient.
+It serves as a condiment to complement other dishes.
+The name is a generic term used for a spicy condiment in countries in the Southeast Asian region.

-Sambal is so versatile that it can be served with noodles, rice or even flat bread roti canai.
-I especially love sambal when it is cooked with seafood or meat.
-Besides nasi lemak, sambal goes well with noodles such as Mee Goreng (fried noodles) or Nasi Goreng (fried rice).
-It can also be served with roti canai (Malaysian flat bread).
-Each sambal has its individuality due to different ingredients used.
-Like curries, sambal has many variations such as sambal belacan which is raw.
+Sambal is so versatile that it can be served with noodles, rice or even flat bread.
+It goes well with seafood or meat too.
+Besides nasi lemak, sambal complements noodles such as Mee Goreng (fried noodles) or Nasi Goreng (fried rice).
+It is also served as an accompaniment with roti canai (Malaysian flat bread).
+Each type of sambal has its individuality due to the different ingredients used.
+One of its many variations is sambal belacan which is raw.

-Usually blended or pounded with other aromatics such as ginger, garlic, onions and more, the paste will be either served raw or sautéd in hot oil until it changes into a darker shade of red.
-This recipe requires the use of coconut milk.
-Although coconut milk is not commonly used in Malaysian sambal.
-However, this is my preference as it makes it spectacular!
-Another ingredient that really makes this condiment different is the blended anchovies.
+Chillies and aromatics such as ginger, garlic, onions beside others are usually blended or pounded together.
+The paste will then be either served raw or sauteed in hot oil until it changes into a darker shade of red.
+This recipe requires the use of coconut milk although it is not commonly used in Malaysian sambal.
+However, this is my preference as I find the addition makes the taste spectacular!
+Another ingredient that really makes this condiment stands out is the blended anchovies.
 It gives the dish its individuality and makes it really delectable.
-This is possibly the best sambal recipe you can find online and the feedback from viewers who had tried this are very positive and encouraging.
+This is possibly the best sambal recipe you can find online.
+The feedback from viewers who had tried and tested this recipe is certainly very positive and encouraging.

-I would always cook this in large amount and store in containers and kept frozen.
-Cooking sambal is quite a task as the heat needs to be well-controlled while balancing the amount of sweetness, sourness and saltiness that goes into the dish.
-Above all, cooking this requires quite a bit of oil because the chilli paste needs to be fried until it is fragrant.
+I would always cook this in large quantity and store them in containers to be kept frozen.
+Cooking sambal is quite a task as the heat needs to be well-controlled besides balancing the amount of sweetness, sourness and saltiness that goes into the dish.
+Above all, this dish requires the usage of quite a bit of oil because the chilli paste needs to be sauteed until it is fragrant.

-Sambal can be very spicy or almost not spicy.
-It all depends on the chillies used and how it is processed.
-Cayanne chillies are the chillies commonly used in Malaysia.
-Sometimes, bird eye chillies which are much spicier are selected.
-Chillies can also less spicy if the membrane and seeds are removed.
-Read more to see how dried chillies are made to be less spicy.
+Sambal can be made very spicy or almost non spicy.
+It all depends on the chillies that are used and how they are processed.
+Cayenne chillies are more commonly used in Malaysia.
+Sometimes, bird eye chillies which are much spicier are selected instead.
+To lessen the spiciness of the chillies, remove the membranes and the seeds.
+Read more to see how dried chillies are made less spicy.

-Sambal can refrigerated in a clean and dry air tight container up to 5 days.
-Otherwise, freeze it up to 6 months.
-It is best to store sambal in smaller containers.
-When stored in bigger containers, leave it out the freezer for 10 minutes before using a fork to scoop out the desired amount.
-To consume, you may steam sambal for 15 minutes or more, depending on the amount.
+Sambal can be kept refrigerated in a clean and dry air tight container for up to 5 days.
+Otherwise, freeze it for up to 6 months.
+It is advisable to freeze it in small amounts as it would be more convenient for later use.
+However, if kept frozen in a big container, allow to thaw for 10 minutes before using a clean fork to scoop out the desired amount.
+Before consuming, steam sambal for about 20 minutes.

 Sambal Nasi Lemak is also known as: Malaysian SambalMalaysia Hot and Spicy Condiment

-Blend garlic, fresh and dried chillies and half of the anchovies.
+Blend garlic, fresh/dried chillies and half of the anchovies.

-Sauté the remaining anchovies in heated oil until crispy over medium heat.
-Remove anchovies from pan.
-Then, add the blended ingredients and stir-fry until it changes to a darker shade of red.
+Sauté the remaining anchovies until crispy over medium heat.
+Remove them from pan.
+Add the blended ingredients and stir-fry until it changes to a darker shade of red.

 Add sliced shallots and water.
 Stir well.
-Then, pour coconut milk and add tamarind paste to the pan.
+Add coconut milk and tamarind paste.
 Continue cooking for about 4 minutes.
-Turn off the stove and add the fried anchovies.
+Turn off the stove.
+Add the fried anchovies.
 Add salt and sugar to taste.
 Mix well before serving.